asciinema/asciinema/.github/ISSUE_TEMPLATE/bug-report.md

 Ideas, feature requests, help requests, questions and general discussions should be discussed in project's Discussions instead: https://github.com/orgs/asciinema/discussions

-If you believe you've found a bug or a regression then go ahead - remove this message and fill in the details below.
+If you think you've found a bug or regression, go ahead and delete this message and fill in the details below.

 -----